damsheer/damsheer.GitHub.io/index.md

 * **OpenBLAS (Contributor)**

 Optimized pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.
-OpenBLAS is a one of the most famous open-source BLAS library.
+OpenBLAS is one of the most famous open-source BLAS library.

 * IAAT (Contributor)